ReadableLabs/readable-vscode/README.md

 - Java
 - PHP

+## Pricing

+You will get a free 14 day trial when you first use Readable.
+After that, Readable costs $30 per year to use.

 ## Privacy

 At Readable, we do not store your code, or use it to train any of our models.